 Eddy Leks is the founder and managing partner of Leks & Co, a multi-services law firm filled with young, energetic, creative lawyers providing high-quality legal services and quality management, and delivering services based on definite core values.
-With a legal career in mind, he started his experience in the practice areas of general corporatecommercial and general litigation.
+With a legal career in mind, he started his experience in the practice areas of general corporate-commercial and general litigation.
 Afterwards, he joined Hadiputranto, Hadinoto & Partners (HHP), an affiliated law office of Baker & McKenzie.
 There he worked in the practice areas of capital markets, general corporate-commercial, taxation, foreign investment and customs.
 He left HHP to join PT Lippo Karawaci Tbk, one of the biggest property and real estate development and investment companies in Indonesia, where he rose to become a legal senior manager.
 His main responsibilities were managing the company's general corporate-commercial issues, build-operate-transfer projects, and acquisition of shares and assets for property projects.
 He was one of the company's youngest legal managers when he joined.

-Mr Leks specialises in real estate law.
+Mr Leks specialises in mergers acquisitions and real estate law.
 His writings have been published in many prominent publications locally and internationally, such as Forbes Indonesia, Property&Bank, Kontan, LAWASIA Journal, the International Bar Association Real Estate Newsletter and Jurnal Hukum Bisnis.
 He is also invited to speak at many events, locally and internationally, on real estate law and other law matters.
-Mr Leks and his firm Leks & Co are recommended by Legal 500, Asialaw Profiles and Chambers and Partners in the field of real estate in Indonesia.
+Mr Leks and his firm Leks & Co are recommended by Legal 500, Asialaw Profiles, Chambers and Partners and IFLR1000 in the fields of corporate and mergers acquisitions and real estate in Indonesia.
+Recently, he was identified as the first and the only Indonesian lawyer in Who's Who Legal 2014 in the field of real estate.
+He is currently pursuing his second master's of law in international dispute resolution from the University of London.